-So you've decided you need a new chandelier.
+So you’ve decided you need a new chandelier.
 What now?
-Read this helpful article to find a few tips to keep in mind as you shop.
+Read this helpful article to find a few tips to keep in mind as you shop for chandeliers.

 For starters, remember that lighting from a chandelier, no matter what the setting, should make a room, people, home furnishings and prized possessions look their very best.